 - TestNG Framework With Selenium.

-TestNG is a testing framework for performing testing in java programming language and is inspired from JUnit and NUnit.
+TestNG is a testing framework for performing testing in the java programming language and is inspired by JUnit and NUnit.
 It helps in performing java tests with enhanced functionality and easy-to-use interface with a lot more added functionalities and overcomes JUnit’s deficiencies.